 Floors including sub-floors

 Repair category 1

 Notes Some loose and creaky timber floorboards noted.
-Minor wear and tear/damage noted to some of the floorboards.
+See comments within 'Dampness, Rot and Infestation' section.

-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.

 The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.

+Broken handle noted within the kitchen unit.